 - Norbert Fuhr (2023)

 The composition of the committee changes annually, with 3-4 committee members continuing for a second (and final) year and 3-4 new members joining on two-year terms.
 The final induction year of committee member terms are in parentheses in the list above.

-The (non-voting) chair of the selection committee is Alistair Moffat.
+The (non-voting) chair of the selection committee in 2023 and 2024 is Alistair Moffat.

 No. This would be a conflict of interest.
 Selection committee terms last only two years, so committee members not yet inducted will soon be eligible for nomination once their terms are complete.

 2. May selection committee members nominate or endorse nominees?